QuantStack/jupyterlab-blockly/docs/examples.md

 # Examples

 To help gain a better understanding of the JupyterLab-Blockly, we created some examples you can easily access and experiment with.
-They can be accessed from the folder `examples` in the micGithub repository.
+They can be accessed from the folder `examples` in the Github repository.

 The examples give you a chance to be introduced to the most important blocks and their functionalities.
 The extension is a great tool for introducing the most relevant concepts of coding by also letting you see the rendered code.
 Once you have gotten a good grasp on it, you can easily use the familiar Jupyter enviroment to move to another classical programming language, such as Python.